How Are Drug Use and HIV Related?

 HIV home test kits are also available and can be obtained from a drugstore.
 Currently, there are two home test kits approved by the FDA: the Home Access HIV-1 Test System and the OraQuick In-Home HIV Test.
 If you buy your home test online, make sure it is FDA-approved.
 (Learn more about HIV home test kits.)

 What If I Already Have HIV?

-If you have HIV disease, you need to take care of yourself so that you do not develop AIDS.
-See AIDS.gov’s Staying Healthy With HIV/AIDS: Substance Abuse Issues for more information.
+If you are already living with HIV, you need to take care of yourself so that you stay healthy.
+Substance use and abuse can negatively affect your health and well-being in a variety of ways.
+See Staying Healthy with HIV/AIDS: Substance Abuse Issues for more information.

 Frequently Asked Questions

 Can I get HIV from sharing needles or drug equipment?

 Yes.
 Used needles and equipment (or “works”) can have HIV-infected blood on or inside them.
 If they do, you put that blood—and possibly HIV—directly into your body when you use them to inject or prepare your drugs.
 Only sterile equipment carries no risk of HIV contamination.
 If you inject drugs, (including steroids, insulin, etc.) don’t share used needles or equipment with anyone.